vemonet/setup-spark/CONTRIBUTING.md

 Checkout the only important file!
 The mighty [`src/setup-spark.ts` ✨](https://github.com/vemonet/setup-spark/blob/main/src/setup-spark.ts)

+The Spark installation has been built based on the [jupyter/docker-stack PySpark notebook Dockerfile](https://github.com/jupyter/docker-stacks/blob/master/pyspark-notebook/Dockerfile)

 In order to avoid uploading `node_modules/` to the repository, we use [vercel/ncc](https://github.com/vercel/ncc) to create a single `index.js` file that gets saved in `dist/`.

 ### Developing